Sealand national football team

 The Sealand national football team represents the unrecognized, self-proclaimed micronation of the Principality of Sealand.
 It is not a member of FIFA or UEFA, but is an associate member of the N.F.-Board, an organisation for teams who are not members of FIFA.
 They were admitted to the N.F.-Board as a provisional member in 2005 and as an associate member in 2006.
-The team has been inactive since 2014, although discussions are underway to revive the team as of April 2023.
+The team has been inactive since 2014, although discussions are underway to revive the team as of April 2023, but this did not materialise.
+On August 7, 2026, Sealand announced the launch of Sealand International Football Club.

 History

 Wey Court where Sealand played their first game after reforming in 2012 against the Chagos Islands national football team.

 Foundation

 The Sealand National Football Association (SNFA) was founded in 2003.
 In 2004, they played their first game against Åland drawing 2–2.
 All the players on the Sealand team were members of Vestbjerg Vintage Idrætsforening, a veterans side from Aalborg.
 However, the Danish-based SNFA ended their activities in 2006 and Sealand football took a break.